CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 When the update process is finished, please proceed.
-Note: since almost everything in this experiment is done in a web browser (e.g., experiment execution and orchestration) please use the **Firefox** web browser that is shipped with Ubuntu --- we verified every feature works with Firefox.
+Note: since almost everything in this experiment is done in a web browser (e.g., experiment execution and orchestration) please use the **Firefox** web browser that is shipped with Ubuntu &mdash; we verified every feature works with Firefox.

 # Step 3: Deploying the Software Infrastructure for the Experiment